Coropuna: Archaeology and religious importance

-Numerous archaeological sites lie on Coropuna, especially at the southern and northern bases of the volcano and on its western slope.
+More than 130 archaeological sites lie on Coropuna, especially at the southern and northern bases of the volcano and on its western slope.
 Among these are funerary towers known as chullpas.
 Some of these western sites are on the ice cap.
 Proposals have been made to make the area of Coropuna including these archaeological sites into a protected area.

 The coastal regions of Peru were first occupied 11,000 and 9,000years BC.
 Evidence of the presence of hunter-gatherers near Coropuna first appear in the archaeological record in the caves of Cavalca and Pintasayoc, respectively north and south of the volcano.
 In the latter cave, rock paintings interpreted as dating to 7,000 – 3,000years BC have been found.
 The first human activity at Coropuna in the Cuncaicha cave north of the volcano began 12,300 – 11,100 years ago, shortly after the final retreat of glaciers from the mountain.
 The region around the volcano was settled over the last 4,000years.